 Soothes irritated tissues, helpful to regulate blood pressure and makes the tea a beautiful red colour.

 High in vitamins A, B and C so is really helpful for colds and flu and boosting the immune system to help with minor infections.

-Nettle is sometimes called Stinging Nettle, It is a rich nutritive herb high in vitamins and minerals like iron, magnesium, sodium and potassium.
-Because of this it is a good blood building herb and helpful for anaemia.
+Sometimes called Stinging Nettle, Nettle is a rich nutritive herb high in vitamins and minerals like iron, magnesium, sodium and potassium.
+Because of this is it a good blood building herb and helpful for anaemia.